copyright

 Class Licence Conditions

-The scheme introduces a light-touch model of regulation, so CMOs will be automatically licensed as long as they fall within the definition of a CMO under the legislation.
+The scheme introduces a light-touch model of regulation, so CMOs are automatically licensed so long as they fall within the definition of a CMO under the legislation.
 CMOs do not need to apply for a licence from IPOS or pay any registration fees to operate in Singapore.
-CMOs need only to comply with all applicable licence conditions.
+CMOs only need to comply with all applicable licence conditions.

 The licence conditions regulate 5 key areas: